usagov/usagov-2021/README.md

 ## More info on Cloud Foundry & Cloud.gov

-This repository was loosly based off of Cloud.gov's [cf-ex-drupal8 repo](https://github.com/cloud-gov/cf-ex-drupal8).
+This repository was loosely based off of Cloud.gov's [cf-ex-drupal8 repo](https://github.com/cloud-gov/cf-ex-drupal8).
 Their README may provide other useful info.